 How to Apply

-Many undergraduates begin their studies at two- or four-year schools and transfer into the program as juniors or seniors.
+Many undergraduates begin their studies at other schools and transfer into our programs as juniors or seniors.
 The Office of Admissions handles all transfer applications into the College of Science and Engineering.

 Applying for a Major

 Admission to a major in the College of Science and Engineering is a competitive process based on the successful completion of specific technical courses and a grade point average (GPA) based on technical courses (the technical GPA).

 Students who have completed the necessary technical courses and have a 3.2 or above technical GPA by the end of fall semester of their sophomore year will be guaranteed admission to their intended major.
 All other students who have completed the necessary technical coursework for their intended major (as identified by each department) will be considered for admission to their intended major on a space-available basis.